"Mega Audition" information for the year's productions can be found at http://production.arts.uci.edu/auditions/

 Once a student has completed one quarter of the Music Theatre Workshop, Level III, they can audition for the B.F.A. in Music Theatre.
 Since transfer students are on campus for as little as two years, they may audition after completing one quarter of Level II.
 Exclusive to the B.F.A. students is the Music Theatre Workshop, Level IV (Drama 144), an acting class specifically for B.F.A candidates (Drama 136), and a special song repertoire class.
 Once accepted to the program, the student is required to finish a specific list of courses within the Drama and Dance departments in order to complete their degree.
 A special showcase opportunity is then organized for graduating B.F.A. students in New York.

 [All of the following courses are required for the B.F.A. degree except for Drama 65.
 Some classes require pre-requisites not listed here.
-Check the catalogue for details.]
+Check the UCIrvine General Catalogue for details.]

 Music Theatre Workshop, Level I (Drama 65) Designed for students new to singing or musical theatre.
 Basic vocal technique, characterization, and physicalization of music and lyrics introduced.
 No audition required.